thesummitdev/rook/README.md

 ## Getting Started

-**NOTE:** This project is still under active development, and currently only supports the `x86_64` architecture.
-For the `arm` architecture, follow [this](https://github.com/thesummitdev/rook/issues/26) issue.
+alpha container images have been published and can be pulled from:

-0.2.0-alpha container images have been published and can be pulled from:
+`docker pull ghcr.io/thesummitdev/rook:arm`
 `docker pull ghcr.io/thesummitdev/rook:latest`

 For sample configuration see the [docker-compose.yml](docker-compose.yml) in this repo.